Time to grab your fishing pole and some bait. June 18 is National Go Fishing Day! Let’s head to the outdoors for some good old fashioned fun.

 - According to the Guinness Book of World Records, the largest fishing lure measures 40 ft, 5 inches long x 8 feet, 1 inch wide!

-Pin this post for National Go Fishing Day for later
+Share this post about National Go Fishing Day on X

 Would you like a reminder of this post for National Go Fishing Day?
 Just pin this image to one of your trivia boards on Pinterest so that you can easily find it later.